malinipathakota/User-Thread-Library-with-Semaphores/REPORT.md

 Our helper functions consist of:
 1. find item
 Our find item function will be used when we call queue_iterate().
 It checks for matching threads.
+This is only used in our segv handler.

 2. find queue
+This is another find function that will be used with queue iterate function and is used throughout the program to find matching threads.

 3. segv_handler
 Our segv handler like mentioned previously, will catch segmentation faults.